After the Interface: A Three-Part Series

 What PM and engineering become

 Right now, the most useful thing a PM can do is act as a capability translator: defining where AI genuinely helps and where it adds friction, owning the ROI story on automation decisions, and being honest about what should be automated at all.
-Over time, the work looks more like orchestration architecture: thinking in outcomes rather than features, deciding which parts of a workflow belong to the system and which require human judgment, and designing clean transitions between those states.
-Good PMs were already supposed to think this way.
+Over time, the work looks more like orchestration architecture — thinking in outcomes rather than features, deciding which parts of a workflow belong to the system and which require human judgment, and designing clean transitions between those states.
+Capable PMs were already supposed to think this way.
 AI just removes the excuse not to, because the cost of feature-level thinking in an agentic product becomes immediately visible.

 For engineering, the shift is from building features to building systems that can act.
 That requires different quality models.
 Stability, recoverability, and behavioral consistency become as important as functionality.
 The delivery pipeline includes evaluation suites, behavior monitoring, and incident review.
 It's not enough for a feature to ship.
 It has to keep working under real-world conditions that nobody fully anticipated.